 The Abbey is always in the top division nationally in academic terms.
-This years A levels were excellent with 71% at A*/A and at GCSE 83% were A*/A. In 2015 the average IB diploma result was 39, with more than two thirds of the cohort scoring 38 points or higher, at a level equivalent to or exceeding the Oxford and Cambridge conditional offer range.
+This year's A levels were excellent with 89% at A*/B and at GCSE 84% were A*/A. In 2016 the average IB diploma result was 39, with more than two thirds of the cohort scoring 38 points or higher, at a level equivalent to or exceeding the Oxford and Cambridge conditional offer range.
+For the fourth time in the school's 8 year IB history one student gained the full 45 points possible.
 Leavers go on to an impressive list of universities and courses.

 The school places great emphasis on providing a breadth of challenges and opportunities for each pupil.
 Girls are presented with the chance for exploration both within the curriculum and in Music, Drama, Sport, DofE and the wide variety of clubs and trips.
 The Jane Austen Wing at the Senior School has modern classrooms for Humanities as well as bright Art studios and enhanced ICT facilities.
 The International Baccalaureate has widened the options for Sixth Formers who can also choose their desired A level combination from 29 subjects.

 The Abbey Junior School offers a broad curriculum and the atmosphere is friendly, lively, purposeful and fun.

 There is an extensive Abbey School coach network and the school is walking distance from Reading Station.
 There is a range of scholarships and financial assistance is offered to able girls through means-tested bursaries which may cover up to 100% of fees for exceptional candidates. ...Read more

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.